bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldconfiguration.md

 # Pay and Bill - CustomerRequiredFieldConfiguration

-An entity that represents the primary view for the CRF EDE.
-CustomerRequiredFieldConfiguration is an EDE entity designed to associate a CustomerRequiredField to a Placement.
+An entity that represents the primary view for the Customer Required Field (CRF) Effective Dated Entity (EDE).
+CustomerRequiredFieldConfiguration (CRFC) is an EDE entity designed to associate a CustomerRequiredField to a Placement.
 They have a 1:1 relationship with Placements signifying that only one Placement can have that specific Customer Required Field Configuration.

 CRUD Access- CREATE, READ, UPDATE, DELETE